Our Team

 Learn More About Mary

-Mary is the Special Projects Coordinator for The Oasis Center and the Program Coordinator for the Commission on the Status of Women and Girls.
-She graduated from Florida State University and double majored in Family & Child Sciences and Psychology.
-She believes the best way to improve your community is by empowering others to reach their dreams.
-Mary is looking forward to learning and growing with Oasis!
+Mary is the Special Projects Coordinator for The Oasis Center.
+She graduated from Florida State University and double majored in Family & Child Sciences and Psychology, and is currently attending NYU to obtain her Master’s in Public Administration.
+She believes empowering others to reach their dreams is the best way to improve your community.
+Mary is looking forward to continuing to change the community with Oasis!

 Learn More About Raven